 Littering is when you throw any kind of trash on the road or the ground, either in the city or out in the country.
 Most municipalities in Ontario have laws against littering.
 Fines for littering range from \$100 to \$1,000 or more.
 Police will stop your car if they see you littering on a highway.
 Help keep Ontario's environment clean by putting your trash in a garbage can or taking it home with you.
 HOUSEHOLD WASTE RECYCLING PROGRAM The Blue Box recycling program is available to most households in Ontario.
 Instead of filling up landfill sites, waste is used to manufacture new products.
 You can put various types of glass, metal, plastic and paper waste into your Blue Box for curbside pickup by local sanitation workers.
 Some municipalities also have a Green Bin program that allows you to recycle organic waste such as fruit and vegetable scraps, meat and fish, coffee grounds, to name a few.
 The organic waste is converted to compost, which is used to improve the soil in parks and farmlands.
 To get a Blue Box, or to find out if your area has a Green Bin program, contact your local municipality.
-Check the Blue Pages of your phone book, or visit the Ministry of Municipal Affairs and Housing for a list of Ontario municipalities and their contact information at www.mah.gov.on.ca or findlink.at/muniseroff The Orange Drop program allows you to safely dispose of household products that contain harmful substances.
-These include paint and solvents, antifreeze, single-use batteries, pressurized containers and empty oil containers.
-Many of these products can be reprocessed to make new products.
-Visit makethedrop.ca to find a drop location near you.
+Check the Blue Pages of your phone book, or visit the Ministry of Municipal Affairs and Housing for a list of Ontario municipalities and their contact information at www.mah.gov.on.ca or findlink.at/muniseroff

 ELECTRONICS RECYCLING PROGRAM Waste electronics, also called e-waste, include items like cameras, computers, monitors, telephones and televisions.
 They are filled with toxic - and valuable - materials and should not be put in landfill sites.
 When you buy electronic products in Ontario, you pay an environmental handling fee.
 The funds collected are used to pay for the cost of recycling or refurbishing electronic products.
-Visit recycleyourelectronics.ca to find an electronics recycling depot in your area.
+Visit recyclemyelectronics.ca to find an electronics recycling depot in your area.
 CONSERVING ENERGY Producing electricity or gas has negative consequences for the environment.
 The less we use the better.
-Learn about how you can conserve energy in your home at the Ministry of Energy: energy.gov.on.ca or findlink.at/savinenerg .
+Learn about how you can conserve energy in your home at the Ministry of Energy: ontario.ca or findlink.at/savinenerg.
 Also, visit Natural Resources Canada's Office of Energy Efficiency at oee.nrcan.gc.ca THINGS TO THINK ABOUT Where can I get a Blue Box and what can I put in it?
 Does my municipality have a Green Bin program?
 Where can I take my unwanted electronics?
 What can I do to make my home more energy efficient?